Care home fees - Who pays?

 What is capital and how will the local authority assess this?

-Capital can include land property, premium bonds, shares and savings that you own.
+Capital can include land property, premium bonds, shares and savings that you own and other property.

-Your length of stay in a care home will decide whether your main home counts as capital or not.
+Your length of stay in a care home will decide whether your main home counts as capital.

-If you have a temporary stay in a care home your main home will not count as capital.
+If you have a temporary stay in a care home your main home won’t count as capital.
 But only if you plan to move back there.

 Someone from the list below might permanently live in your home before you move into the care home.
-If they do it will not count as capital.
+If they do it won’t count as capital.

 - Your partner.